Sparkylc2/minimal-academic-report-viewer/README.md

   - `Cmd+t` opens the command palette to create a new web tab
   - `Cmd+Shift+t` reopens the last closed tab
   - `Cmd+w` closes the current web tab (won't close PDF/Markdown tabs)
+  - `Cmd+r` reloads the current web tab, or reloads the current view if its a PDF/Markdown tab
   - `Cmd+1-9` switches directly to that tab number
 - **History navigation**: `Cmd+Left` to go back, `Cmd+Right` to go forward in web tab history